gregspurrier/checked-route/README.md

 ## Recognized Metadata
 The following fields in an argument's metadata affect the checking process:

 - `:check` -- a function of one argument that will be used to check the route argument.
 It should return nil when the argument is valid and an error result to return to the caller otherwise.
-If you are using `clj-schema`, you can use something like `(partial validation-errors my-schema)`
+If you are using `clj-schema`, you can use something like `(partial validation-errors my-schema)`.
+Defaults to accepting anything.
 - `:pre-check-xform` -- a function of one argument that will be used to transform its value before checking is performed.
+Defaults to `identity`.
 - `:pre-check-xform` -- a function of one argument that will be used to transform its value after successful checking is performed.
+Defaults to `identity`.
+- `:required` -- whether the parameter is required.
+Defaults to `false`.

 If pre- or post-check transform functions are provided, the argument's binding for the body of the route will reflect these transformations.